department-of-veterans-affairs/vets-website/content/pages/employment/vocational-rehab-and-employment/service-disabled.md

       description: Find out if you may be eligible for vocational training to help you develop new job skills.
     - url: /employment/vocational-rehab-and-employment/service-disabled/independent-living/
       title: Independent Living Track
-      description: Learn about services that can help you live more independently if you can't return to work right away.
+      description: Learn about services that can help you live as independently as possible if you can't return to work right away.
 ---

 <div class="va-introtext">